 In general, the higher the GPA the better — especially for a merit-based, full-ride scholarship.
 While the majority of scholarships that include a GPA requirement ask for a minimum GPA of at least 2.5-3.0 GPA, full-ride scholarships for Latino/a students typically raise that minimum to at least 3.5.

 Yes.
-Scholarships for Hispanic students are widely available through national and regional organizations and private sponsors, though thousands more scholarships are available through Hispanic-Serving Institutions.
-Students should verify a school's membership in HACU to pursue its specific scholarships for Latino/a students.
+Scholarships for Hispanic students are widely available through national and regional organizations and private sponsors, though thousands more scholarships are available through Hispanic-serving institutions.
+Students should verify a school's membership in the Hispanic Association of Colleges and Universities to pursue its specific scholarships for Latino/a students.